ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.md

 ### Pairing Sensations

-Once you understand how to infuse your writing with good sensations that fall in line with the dynamic and tone of a scene, you can take the fun to the next level and begin pairing sensations together through the use of similes and metaphors.
+Once you understand how to infuse your writing with good sensations that fall in line with the dynamic between you and your partner, and the tone of a scene, you can take the fun to the next level and begin pairing sensations together through the use of similes and metaphors.
 You will most often use similes and metaphors for pairing other sensations with the sense of touch.
 It is very easy to over-focus on your tactile senses when writing smut, as it is easily the most prominent form of sensory input for intimacy unless another sense is the focus of a fetish.

 Thankfully, by pairing other senses with our descriptions of touch, you can quickly break up any sort of monotony and make your writing quite